-7. After the investigation is completed or after the report of the Technical Committee or panel is presented to the Committee, the Committee shall give the matter prompt consideration.
-With respect to panel reports, the Committee shall take appropriate action normally within thirty days of receipt of the report.
-Such action shall include:

-- (i) a statement concerning the facts of the matter; and - (ii) recommendations to one or more Parties or any other ruling which it deems appropriate.

-8. If a Party to which recommendations are addressed considers itself unable to implement them, it should promptly furnish reasons in writing to the Committee.
-In that event, the Committee shall consider what further action may be appropriate.

-9. If the Committee considers that the circumstances are serious enough to justify such action, it may authorize one or more Parties to suspend the application to any other Party or Parties of such obligations under this Agreement as it determines to be appropriate in the circumstances.

-10. The Committee shall keep under surveillance any matter on which it has made recommendations or given rulings.

-11. If a dispute arises between Parties relating to rights and obligations under this Agreement, Parties should complete the dispute settlement procedures under this Agreement before availing themselves of any rights which they have under the GATT, including invoking Article XXIII thereof.
+- 7. After the investigation is completed or after the report of the Technical Committee or panel is presented to the Committee, the Committee shall give the matter prompt consideration.
+With respect to panel reports, the Committee shall take appropriate action normally within thirty days of receipt of the report, unless extended by the Committee.
+Such action shall include: - (i) a statement concerning the facts of the matter; and - (ii) recommendations to one or more parties to this Agreement or any other ruling which it deems appropriate. - 8.
+If a party to which recommendations are addressed considers itself unable to implement them, it should promptly furnish reasons in writing to the Committee.
+In that event, the Committee shall consider what further action may be appropriate. - 9.
+If the Committee considers that the circumstances are serious enough to justify such action, it may authorize one or more parties to this Agreement to suspend the application to any other party or parties to this Agreement of such obligations under this Agreement as it determines to be appropriate in the circumstances. - 10.
+The Committee shall keep under surveillance any matter on which it has made recommendations or given rulings. - 11.
+If a dispute arises between parties relating to rights and obligations under this Agreement, parties should complete the dispute settlement procedures under this Agreement before availing themselves of any rights which they have under the GATT including involving Article XXIII thereof.

-PART III

-SPECIAL AND DIFFERENTIAL TREATMENT
+PART III - SPECIAL AND DIFFERENTIAL TREATMENT

-1. Developing country Parties may delay application of its provisions for a period not exceeding five years from the date of entry into force of this Agreement for such countries.
-Developing country Parties who choose to delay application of this Agreement shall notify the Director-General to the CONTRACTING PARTIES to the GATT accordingly.

-2. In addition to paragraph 1 above, developing country Parties may delay application of Article 1.2 (b)(iii) and Article 6 for a period not exceeding three years following their application of all other provisions of this Agreement.
-Developing country Parties that choose to delay application of the provisions specified in this paragraph shall notify the Director-General to the CONTRACTING PARTIES to the GATT accordingly.

-3. Developed country Parties shall furnish, on mutually agreed terms, technical assistance to developing country Parties that so request.
-On this basis developed country Parties shall draw up programmes of technical assistance which may include, inter alia, training of personnel, assistance in preparing implementation measures, access to sources of information regarding customs valuation methodology, and advice on the application of the provisions of this Agreement.
+- 1. Developing countries party to this Agreement (referred to in this Agreement as developing parties) may delay application of its provisions for a period not exceeding five years from the date of entry into force of this Agreement for such country.
+Developing parties who choose to delay application of this Agreement shall notify the Director-General to the CONTRACTING PARTIES to the GATT accordingly. - 2.
+In addition to paragraph 1 above, developing parties to this Agreement may delay application of Article 1.2(b)(iii) and Article 6 for a period not exceeding three years following their application of all other provisions of this Agreement.
+Developing parties that choose to delay application of the provisions specified in this paragraph shall notify the Director-General to the CONTRACTING PARTIES to the GATT accordingly. - 3.
+Developed countries party to this Agreement (referred to in this Agreement as developed parties) shall furnish, on mutually agreed terms, technical assistance to developing parties that so request.
+On this basis developed parties shall draw up programmes of technical assistance which may include, inter alia, training of personnel, assistance in preparing implementation measures, access to sources of information regarding customs valuation methodology, and advice on the application of the provisions of this Agreement.

-PART IV

-FINAL PROVISIONS
+PART IV - FINAL PROVISIONS